kiran/kiranbot/content/post/2016-07-27-punch-cards.md

 {{<figure class="right medium" src="/images/punch-cards/Warp-and-Weft.gif">}}

 Most fabric is woven with 2 sets of yarn that are perpendicular to each other.
-The first set of threads, the warp, are stretched out over a loom, and the second set, the weft, is passed either over or under the threads of the warp to form the fabric.
+The first set of threads, the warp, is stretched out over a loom, and the second set, the weft, is passed either over or under the threads of the warp to form the fabric.
 This over-under means that the operation is easily represented by binary information.
 Changing the order of the over-under produces different kinds of designs.

 In the following example of a woven design, the warp is white, and the weft is blue.
 To weave in a zigzag pattern, the loom raises the first 2 threads, drops the second 2, raises the next 2, and so on, across the warp.
 Then, the weft is passed through the warp, weaving in the first thread.
 This is repeated across the next few rows [^4], until we start to see a zigzag pattern appear.
 (Fun fact -- this diagonal weave is called a twill weave, which is what most denims and chinos are!)